 Summary of Dr. Del Siegle’s Leadership, Teaching, Scholarship, and Service Activities

 Dr. Del Siegle is the Lynn and Ray Neag Endowed Chair for Talent Development in the Neag School of Education at the University of Connecticut (UConn) and director of the Renzulli Center for Creativity, Gifted Education, and Talent Development.
 He is among a small group of university professors who has been honored as a teaching fellow.
 This is the highest honor the University can award for outstanding teaching.
-He has also received the Neag School of Education’s Outstanding Alumni Young Investigator Award for his research in gifted education.
+He also received the Neag School of Education’s Outstanding Alumni Young Investigator Award in 2004 and Distinguished Researcher Award in 2024 for his research in gifted education.
 In 2016, he received the Palmarium Award from Denver University, which is given yearly to the individual most exemplifying the vision of a future in which giftedness will be understood, embraced, and systematically nurtured throughout the nation and the world.
 He teaches graduate courses in educational research, creativity, and issues in gifted education.
 Under his direction, UConn was one of the first universities to offer online courses in gifted education and an online master’s in gifted education.

 Dr. Siegle is director of the National Center for Research on Gifted Education, the federal government’s only funded national center on giftedness.
 Through research, development, evaluation, and national leadership activities, NCRGE is providing the research necessary to increase understanding of identification policies and procedures, instructional approaches, program curricula and content, and stakeholder involvement that contribute to gifted and talented students fulfilling their academic potential.
 The emphasis is on understanding effective practices with underserved populations.
 He is also principal investigator for Project BUMP UP, a Javits funded research project designed to meet the needs of mathematically talented students in the classroom and Project EAGLE, a Javits funded research project designed to identify gifted English learners through dynamic assessment.